Can you make money from Google online advertising?

 Serving fewer ads makes money

-Contrary to what you might imagine, more Google ads does not necessarily mean that you will make more money.
+Contrary to what you might imagine, more Google ads do not necessarily mean that you will make more money.

-The smart way to earn advertising income from paid search is to use the Google Adsense Ad Balance tool.
+The smart way to manage ads and to earn advertising income from paid search is to use the Google Adsense Ad Balance tool.

 What it does is reduce the number of ads that Google serves and publishes on your site by removing your poorest performing ad units.